Skip to content

 • Bachelor’s degree in accounting, business, or a related field.
 CPA preferred.

-• Minimum 3-5 years in a financial/management position, preferably with some experience in
+• Minimum 3-5 years in a financial/management position, preferably with some experience in non-profit and/or retail accounting.

 • Experience in Intuit QuickBooks and generating reports and statements.
-Preference for
+Preference for experience with CRM and POS systems.

-• Working knowledge of GAAP, audits, and other regulatory requirements in the financial field
+• Working knowledge of GAAP, audits, and other regulatory requirements in the financial field.

-• Excellent interpersonal skills and comfort working with a Board of Trustees and interacting with
+• Excellent interpersonal skills and comfort working with a Boad of Trustees and interacting with donors and volunteers, in addition to visitors and staff.

-• A demonstrated ability to maintain confidentiality and discipline in procedures
+• A demonstrated ability to maintain confidentiality and discipline in procedures.

 To Apply